 The National Ageing Research Institute (NARI), together with Carers Victoria and the University of Melbourne are undertaking a project to investigate the effectiveness of a physical activity program on depression among people who are carers (that is, people who care for someone at home).

-• Be caring for someone who is 60 years of age or over with whom you live
+- are caring for & living with someone who is aged 60 years or over,

-• Live within 50km radius of Melbourne, Ballarat or Geelong
+- live within Metropolitan Melbourne, Ballarat or Geelong Regions

 Do you want more support in better managing Type 2 Diabetes?
 Do you want to help evaluate a new online learning program.